shivprogrammer/algorithms_practice/codewars/notes/may19.md

 And I will make myself the best person that I can be, so that I can make the world a better place.

 THERE IS NOTHING ON THE OTHER SIDE OF FEAR.
 SO JUST GO.

+Gods in the form of humans.
+Meant to experience what we have created ourselves from a different perspective.